 We are all familiar with the RIDE Program (Reduced Impaired Driving Everywhere).
 If a person is flagged over for a RIDE program and for example, the officer detects an odour of alcohol on the person’s breath, the officer is entitled to form a reasonable suspicion that the person has been drinking and has alcohol in their system.

 Upon the forming of this reasonable suspicion, the police officer is entitled to ‘forthwith’ make an approved roadside screening device demand.
 The detained person has absolutely no choice but to comply with this demand in most situations.
 The police officer does not have to provide the person with his or her right to counsel (which is normally read from a card and includes a 1-800 toll free number for duty counsel) prior to making an approved screening device demand,.
 However, there are exceptions to every rule.
+The safest course is to always provide a roadside breath sample on demand as it is very risky to assume that a particular facts situation might be the exception.
+Kruse Law Firm has local offices and lawyers in multiple cities in western Ontario.
+The firm focuses on defending impaired driving and DUI charges.

 After making an approved screening device breath demand (ASD), the police officer is then required to ‘forthwith’ present a roadside screening device to the person and receive a breath sample into an approved screening device.